bangtan66708/MDS_Gini_pseudo_metric/README.md

 ```bash
    pixi run ipython kernel install --name=MDS_Gini --user
  ```
-Finally, select MDS_Gini in Jupyter/VSCode and the MNIST.py file can be run.
+Finally, select MDS_Gini in Jupyter/VSCode and the MNIST.ipynb file can be run.

 3. Simulations.ipynb
 This file contains all the simulations from Algorithm 2.
 It corresponds to an experiment for heavy-tailed distributions.

+It can be run using the MDS_Gini kernel built to run the MNIST.ipynb file.

 ---
 ## License